Navigating the Mortgage Process: Your Gateway to Homeownership

 Key Points:

-• Evaluating Financial Health: Reviewing your income, expenses, debts, and credit score is essential.
-Consider if your income is stable enough for mortgage and property tax payments and assess your debt levels.
+- Review your income, expenses, debts, and credit score.
+Ensure your income is stable enough for mortgage and property tax payments and assess your debt levels.

-• Incorporating All Expenses: Factor in closing costs, property taxes, mortgage payments, insurance, maintenance, which can amount to a significant portion of monthly home expenses.
+- Factor in closing costs, property taxes, mortgage payments, insurance, and maintenance, which can amount to a significant portion of monthly home expenses.

 Saving for a Down Payment